b-khoshroo/BKTTEST-R-Package/README.md

 * **plot**

 ## Demo
-Please see the PDF file in the Demo folder to see examples of how the package functions.
+Please see the demo PDF, which contains examples of how the package behaves.